 Successful implementation of the System was completed with the final audit, performed in October 1997 by the representatives of Lloyd’s Register Quality Assurance Ltd. As a consequence of this audit CHEMET received the Quality Assurance System Certificate and the Company accomplished the first stage the Quality Assurance Policy.
 The main objective of the Policy was determined as the certification according to the EU standards before the accession of Poland on May 1st, 2004.

 The second stage began in 2002 and provided the recertification of the Quality Assurance System in accordance with ISO 9001:2000 standards (process management).
 The recertification procedure is scheduled to be terminated in July 2003.
-Currently, our quality management system operates in accordance with the guidelines of the ISO 9001: 2015 standard and refers to the scope of design, production, and regeneration of pressure process equipment and railway tank wagons.
-The Quality Management System for heat treatment has a separate ISO 9001: 2015 certificate.
+Currently, our quality management system operates in accordance with the guidelines of the ISO 9001: 2015 standard and refers to the scope of design, production, and regeneration of pressure process equipment and railway tank wagons and also providing comprehensive services of heat treatment.